KarlG322/genAI_image_project/README.md

 My report is in Patent_Figure_Generation.pdf.
+It contains instructions for how to run the code at the end.

 My current code is in patent_figure_unet.ipynb.
-Instructions for how to run it are in that file.

 patent_figure_unet.py is an older version of my code.